-Strategies for Academic Success is a one-semester comprehensive study skills and strategies course designed for high school students who want to explore varying strategies for success.
-The course covers important study skills topics such as time management, note-taking, test preparation, benefits of visual aids, types of motivation, and strategies for remembering key information.
-Within the course, students complete real-world activities to further enhance reading techniques and general learning.
+Strategies for Academic Success is a one semester comprehensive study skills and strategies course designed for high school students.
+The course covers important study skills topics such as time management, note taking, online learning skills, and strategies for remembering key information.
+Within the course, students receive real-world activities to further enhance learning.